MC Oran: Professionalism with failure in managements (2010–2023)

 The year 2010 will be marked by the launch of the first professional championship encompassing the first and second divisions.

 On 27 September 2012, the National Society of Marketing and Distribution of Petroleum Products Naftal decided to a probable return to sponsoring the MC Oran after an absence of 24 years.
-As past, Naftal will sponsoring the all sport's sections of the Mouloudia Club Oranais.
+As past, Naftal will sponsoring the all sport's sections of the Mouloudia Club of Oran.
 This initiative is a part of the development of national sport, especially that MC Oran is one of the largest national and continental omnisports club.
 However the agreement was not concluded.

 In 2014 Ahmed "Baba" Belhadj is elected new president of the club but five years passed without any title for the club.

 On 6 January 2019, the Hyproc Shipping Company, a firm of the petroleum company Sonatrach based in Arzew signed a protocol and became the club's sponsor.
 This initiative became after a long time of waiting the petroleum firm Naftal it's nine years ago.
 However same as Naftal, no final contract was concluded and Hyproc same as Naftal became a minor sponsors only.